 - a podcast with leaders, thought-leaders, and innovators in higher education; and

-- a new offering of Multi-Institutional Grants for collaborative proposals that respond to the crisis and the imperative for change with positive innovations.
+- a new offering of Multi-Institutional Grants (MIGs) for collaborative proposals that respond to the crisis and the imperative for change with positive innovations.
 A Request for Proposals was announced in fall 2020, with applications due in early December.

 Centering Student Voices

 BT2P believes that renewing higher education means listening to students—especially students whose experiences are too often marginalized.
 Centering Student Voices reflects our commitment to act more fully on this belief.
 It will be a peer-to-peer media project, led by current and recent undergraduates and featuring students of color, low-income, and first-generation students, exploring their experiences and their visions of what inclusive, holistic, transformative should look like.

 Centering Student Voices will launch in early 2021.
 Watch this space for more information.
 Students interested in taking part: contact us at [email protected].